not-an-aardvark/snoowrap/README.md

 ### Important note regarding ES6

 snoowrap uses the `Proxy` object introduced in ES6.
 Since this is not yet included in Node by default, you will need to run your project with the `--harmony-proxies` runtime flag, e.g. `node --harmony-proxies yourProject.js`.
-With regard to running code in browsers, as of February 2016 the only browsers that support Proxies are Chrome 49+ and Microsoft Edge.
+With regard to running code in browsers, as of March 2016 the only browsers that support Proxies are Chrome 49+, Microsoft Edge, Firefox, and Opera.

 If you *can't* use that node flag for some reason, or your code is running in a non-supporting browser, snoowrap will still function.
 However, method chaining as described above won't work, so your syntax will need to be a bit heavier.